East–West Schism: Sacraments

 Most Orthodox Churches through economy do not require baptism in the Orthodox Church for one who has been previously baptized in the Catholic Church.
 Most Orthodox jurisdictions, based on that same principle of economy, allow a sacramental marriage between an Orthodox Christian and some non-Orthodox Christians.

 The Catholic Church allows its clergy to administer the sacraments of Penance, the Eucharist and Anointing of the Sick to members of the Eastern Orthodox Church, if these spontaneously ask for the sacraments and are properly disposed.

 It also allows Catholics who cannot approach a Catholic minister to receive these three sacraments from the clergy of the Eastern Orthodox Church, whenever necessity requires or a genuine spiritual advantage commends it, and provided the danger of error or indifferentism is avoided.
 Catholic canon law allows marriage between a Catholic and an Orthodox.
-The Orthodox Church will only administer the sacraments to Christians who aren't Orthodox if there is an emergency.
+The Orthodox Church will only administer the sacraments to Christians who are not Orthodox if there is an emergency.

-The Code of Canons of the Eastern Churches authorizes the local Catholic bishop to permit a Catholic priest, of whatever rite, to bless the marriage of Orthodox faithful who being unable without great difficulty to approach a priest of their own Church, ask for this spontaneously.
+The Code of Canons of the Eastern Churches authorizes the local Catholic bishop to permit a Catholic priest, of whatever rite, to bless the marriage of Orthodox faithful who, being unable without great difficulty to approach a priest of their own Church, ask for this spontaneously.
 In exceptional circumstances Catholics may, in the absence of an authorized priest, marry before witnesses.
 If a priest who is not authorized for the celebration of the marriage is available, he should be called in, although the marriage is valid even without his presence.
 The Code of Canons of the Eastern Churches specifies that, in those exceptional circumstances, even a "non-Catholic" priest (and so not necessarily one belonging to an Eastern Church) may be called in.